 - Step 3 – Then using the metal conductor, touch the negative terminal between the dead battery and the live battery by using the conductor.
 Then with another conductor, touch the positive terminal between both the dead and live battery.

 - Step 4 – With both terminals on the dead battery and the charged battery shorted, hold the conductors in this position for several minutes.
 This will essentially give the dead battery a boost by simply transferring the charge.

 - Step 5 – After several minutes, remove both conductors and place the dead battery into your charger.
 The battery should now begin charging and once it’s completed a full charge, it should be good as new.

 Note; be sure not to cross the negative terminal and the positive terminal over during this process.
 Only connect the positive terminal to the positive, and like so with the negative.

-Now that you've learned exactly how to test a cordless drill battery charger, you can get to it and figure whether you'll be able to salvage your existing cordless drill charger or begrudgingly purchase a new one for your beloved cordless drill or impact driver.
+Now that you’ve learned exactly how to test a cordless drill battery charger, you can get to it and figure out whether you’ll be able to salvage your existing cordless drill charger or begrudgingly purchase a new one for your beloved cordless drill or impact driver.